survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ### Node API

 Stats can be captured through Node.
-Note that stats can contain errors, so it's a good idea to handle that case separately:
+Since stats can contain errors, so it's a good idea to handle that case separately:

 ```javascript
 const webpack = require('webpack');